The Vegan delicacies of the Chinese kitchen are surprising

 I got an intense craving this past weekend for this lovely dish, so I pulled out the bag of soy curls and got to work on whipping up something similar that would satisfy my craving.
 This faux-meaty dish not only looked exactly like Chinese takeout but also tasted just like the real thing.

 One of those staples of American Chinese cuisine not normally suitable for vegetarians is General Tso’s Chicken.
 This simple dish consists of crunchy stir-fried broccoli alongside battered chicken, doused in a sweet-meets-salty soy-garlic-vinegar sauce.
-It features battered and deep-fried seitan in place of the chicken, and the whole thing is smothered in candy-sweet sauce.

 If you’ve ever been to Chinese Buddhist vegetarian restaurants and ordered dishes with ‘fish’ in it, you probably thought about how the mock fish was made.
 Below is a recipe that reveals the secret of Chinese Buddhist vegetarian fish.
 They use fresh or frozen yuba (which you may found it in the frozen or refrigerated sections of an Asian market) that is chopped into small flakes and then seasoned and wrapped in a nori sheet